Factbox-Banks ready to leave pandemic behind as staff return to desks

 The U.S. bank has dropped its regular testing and mask requirements in line with the U.S. official guidance and expects a majority of employees to be in office at least three days per week, a person familiar with the matter told Reuters.

-Citi is maintaining its mandatory vaccination requirement for U.S. workers, unless they are granted an exception, as a condition of employment, the source said.
+Citi is maintaining its mandatory vaccination requirement for U.S. workers, in place since January, unless they are granted an exception, as a condition of employment, the source said.

 Royal Bank of Canada: